 She then remained one of France’s most important leading ladies, and before her retirement from acting in 1973 at age 39 after nearly fifty features, she worked for several French top film directors such as Julien Duvivier, Henri Verneuil, Henri-Georges Clouzot, Louis Malle, Jean-Luc Godard, Robert Enrico, Édouard Molinaro and Roger Vadim (six films) in some of their best achievements – turning Ms. Bardot into an all-round pillar of French cinema and proving her versatility as a hugely talented screen actress capable of handling all kinds of roles in various film genres.
 As time went by, the audience preferred to see her on the screen as a comedienne, but Ms. Bardot was more at ease playing interesting in-depth character roles in films as Clouzot’s “La vérité” (1960, considered to be one of her best films) or Godard’s “Le mépris” (1963).
 For her role in Louis Malle’s “Viva Maria!”
 (1965), she was nominated for a BAFTA Award as Best Foreign Actress.

 After her retirement from acting, she used her name and fame when she got involved with various animal rights causes, becoming one of the leading animal rights activists worldwide when she founded the Paris-based Fondation Brigitte Bardot, dedicated to protect animal rights.
 Miss Bardot, a vegetarian, breast cancer survivor and highly successful author of several best-selling books (the first one being her autobiography “Initiales B.B.” published in 1996), became at times a very outspoken woman on numerous subjects, including on political and social issues.
-“The most beautiful woman in the world” may have chosen to leave the limelight in 1973 – while at the peak of her fame and beauty – to dedicate her life to animals, yet she has never ceased to be a controversial figure.
+“The most beautiful woman in the world” may have chosen to leave the limelight in 1973—while still at the peak of her fame and beauty—to dedicate her life to animals, yet she has never ceased to be a controversial figure.

-Brigitte Bardot singing ‘La Madrague’ (1968) for a French TV special
+[Brigitte Bardot singing ‘La Madrague’ for a French TV special in the late 1960s]

 Miss Bardot, how have you been doing?
 How about your health?
 Are you okay?